rackerlabs/support-how-to/content/cloud-servers/using-the-private-ip-address-on-your-cloud-server.md

 ### How Do I Find My Private IP Address?

-If you log into your Cloud Server, via SSH or the Console, you can type the command ip addr show eth1on most distributions to find your private IP address.
+If you log in to your Cloud Server, via SSH or the Console, you can type the command ip addr show eth1on most distributions to find your private IP address.
 Then look for the inet addrline.
 A sample output is posted
 here: